This rustic french pear pie is an easy-to-make crowd pleaser, perfect for holiday season! Impressive look is just an icing!

 - Place the reserved pear half in the middle of the pan.
 And arrange the pear quarters around the half pear cut size up.

-- Cook the pears uncovered until the butter mixture is caramelized and turned deep brown color, about 30 minutes.
+- Cook the pears uncovered until the butter mixture is caramelized and turned deep brown color, 15-20 minutes.

 - Roll the pie dough into 10-inch circle.